 - We advise you to exercise a high degree of caution in Honduras because of the high levels of violent crime.
 You should pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

 - You should monitor political developments closely and avoid all demonstrations and large public gatherings as they may turn violent.

 - The hurricane season is from June to November when landslides, mudslides and flooding may occur.
 In the case of a hurricane, monitor local media reports and follow the instructions of local emergency officials.
-See Additional information for detailed advice.
+See Additional information.

 - Be a smart traveller.
 Before heading overseas: